Eronponce/Eronponce/README.md

 # About Eron 🌟

-Eron is 21 years old and is a dynamic and passionate individual with a diverse range of skills and experiences.
-With a background in Researcher and Tutor at Unifil, he brings a unique perspective and a strong work ethic to any project. 💪
+I'm 21 years old and i view myself as a dynamic and passionate individual with a diverse range of skills and experiences.
+With a background in Researcher and Tutor at UniFil, I bring a unique perspective and a strong work ethic to any project. 💪

 ## Professional Experience 💼